sfazliddinov385/sfazliddinov385/README.md

 ## 💼 About Me:

-I am a Computer Science student with a concentration in Data Analytics at Southern New Hampshire University, passionate about exploring the realms of coding, machine learning, and building robust applications.
-Former Software Engineer Intern at Walmart Global Tech with a track record of delivering enterprise solutions that save $700K+ in operational costs.
+I am a Computer Science student at Southern New Hampshire University with concentrations in Data Analytics and Cybersecurity, passionate about exploring the realms of coding, machine learning, and building secure, robust applications.
+As a former Software Engineer Intern at Walmart Global Tech, I contributed to enterprise solutions that saved over $700K in operational costs.
 ## 🚀 What I'm Up To

 - 💻 Building enterprise-level applications with modern frameworks